Free Province of Guayaquil

 Territorial extension of the Free Province of Guayaquil subsequently integrated into the Gran Colombia.

-First flag of the Free Province of Guayaquil or Republic of Guayaquil (1820-1822).
+First flag of the Free Province of Guayaquil or Republic of Guayaquil (1820–1822).

 The Free Province of Guayaquil (Provincia Libre de Guayaquil) was a South American state that emerged between 1820 and 1822 with the independence of the province of Guayaquil from the Spanish monarchy.
 The free province had a provisional government and constitution until its annexation by Gran Colombia in 1822.
 Its successor was the Department of Guayaquil forming part of Gran Colombia.

 The Spanish province of Guayaquil had been separated from the Viceroyalty of Peru and in those days it only depended legally on the court of the Real Audiencia de Quito.
 About a decade later, the Departments of Guayaquil, Azuay, and Ecuador separated from Gran Colombia forming the current Ecuador.

 The Free Province of Guayaquil included the same territories as the Government of Guayaquil in the Spanish colony, including land from Esmeraldas in the north to Tumbes to the south, and between the Pacific Ocean to the west and the foothills of the Andes mountain range to the east.
 It encompassed a large part of the Ecuadorian coast, the current Ecuadorian provinces of Guayas, Santa Elena, Manabí, most of the provinces of Los Ríos, El Oro, Cañar, part of the south of Esmeraldas, and Tumbes in modern Peru.

 History

 Provisional Government Regulation

-After the independence revolution in Guayaquil on Monday, October 9, 1820, several municipalities immediately joined: Samborondón on the 10th, Daule on the 11th, and Naranjal on the 15th.
+After the independence revolution in Guayaquil on October 9, 1820, several municipalities immediately joined: Samborondón on October 10, Daule on October 11, and Naranjal on October 15.
 Twenty-three days later, on Wednesday, November 8, convened by the Guayaquil city council, the 57 representatives of all the city councils of the new State installed the Electoral College or Congress of the Free Province of Guayaquil, an organization that dictated its electoral statute or constitution of the province called "Provisional Government Regulations," which was the first constitution that would govern the legal destinies of this State and whose first article said:

 "The State of Guayaquil is free and independent; its religion is Catholic; its Government is elective; and its laws are the same as those in force lately, as long as they are not opposed to the new form of government established."

 The Provisional Regulation of the State of Guayaquil governed the aforementioned territory between its independence from Spain and its annexation to Gran Colombia.
 It was the first constitution with the force of law and its congress was the first constituent assembly held in territory independent of the Real Audiencia de Quito.
 It confirmed the ambiguous and provisional condition of the new State with respect to its legal status.

 Trade shall be free, by land and sea, with all peoples who do not oppose the free form of our government.